AhmedThahir/penpot-desktop/docs/install/MAC.md

 Open the DMG file and drag the Penpot icon into the Application folder.

 ## First Launch
+> Update June 30th, 2023: In the latest update (v0.2.33), the files have been signed and the instruction below may no longer be needed to install Penpot Desktop.

 (This is a temporary work-around until the issue is resolved.)
 When you launch the Penpot desktop app for the first time, macOS (from approx. version 11 and higher) may not allow it [to launch for security reasons](https://support.apple.com/en-gb/guide/mac-help/mh40616/12.0/mac/12.0).